Family Composition

 Effective: September 21, 2016

 A dependent child of a family unit receiving income assistance or disability assistance, who turns 19 while attending secondary school may remain on the family unit for the purposes of determining the monthly income assistance or disability assistance rate for the family unit.
 This provision may continue for each calendar month that the person (the former dependent child) is residing with the family unit and attending school, until the end of that school year.
-The amount of support allowance that may be issued is shown in Rate Tables – General Supplements and Programs – Family Bonus Top-up Supplement. [see Rate Tables]
+The amount of support allowance that may be issued is shown in Rate Tables – General Supplements and Programs – Child Benefits Top-up Supplement. [see Rate Tables]

 If an applicant’s child is 19 years of age or older, that child is not included in the family unit, even if they are still attending high school.